BEYOND THE ZERO POINT

-Beyond the Zero Point is the first in a series of works exploring the convergence of offline and online presence.
+Beyond the Zero Point is the first in a series of works entitled ENERGY exploring the convergence of physical and virtual presence.
 The work takes as a starting-point a theory originally developed by Gustav Fechner, the father of psychophysics, to describe what happens to the energy of human life after death.
 Inspired by Fechner’s theory of the afterlife, Beyond the Zero Point sets out to depict the merging of the space of tactile reality with the space of virtual reality.

 The law of conservation of energy states that energy never springs into existence or ceases to exist, but simply changes form.
 Fechner used this law as a proof for the concept of life after death.
 The human body is powered by electricity and at the moment of death that electricity does not disappear but rather transforms itself into a different form of energy.
 According to Fechner, this energy goes on to exist in a different realm of reality, a realm beyond human sensory thresholds and therefore imperceptible to us.